Quick Facts About Breast Reduction:

 Liposuction breast reduction is a niche procedure that utilizes liposuction in order to reduce the breast size.
 Because liposuction does not remove glandular breast tissue, the only tissue that is being removed is fat which, therefore, limits its applicability to select few women.
 Furthermore, because this technique involves no skin resection that would otherwise be necessary to recontour and elevate the breasts, droopy breasts will remain that way.
 The distinct advantage of this technique is that relatively small breast reductions in women with minimal or no drooping can be accomplished employing a few short incisions (1/4 to 3/8 inch) through which cannulas are inserted in order to facilitate the liposuctioning.

 Breast reduction surgery is usually done under general anesthesia as an outpatient procedure.
-Depending on several factors, the procedure usually takes between two to three hours.
+Depending on several factors, the procedure usually takes between two to four hours.
 In order to facilitate obtaining the desired size, shape and greater symmetry, Dr. Turkeltaub will carefully assess you from a variety of angles and positions.
 He also uses a meticulous closure technique that provides you the opportunity to heal with the best possible scars.

 Breast reductions are commonly performed in conjunction with many other cosmetic procedures; for example, as part of a “Mommy Makeover” with tummy tucks, liposuction and facial cosmetic surgery.
 The advantages include more extensive and cost effective improvements with less total downtime and time off of work or school.